Massage Therapy Business Tips

 Mini events and pop-ups are a great way to stay visible and connect with potential clients.
 Set up at a farmers' market, wellness fair, or local gym and offer chair massage or quick recovery sessions focused on common summer complaints like sore backs, tired feet, or post-yardwork tension.

-You can also co-host a simple “Summer Self-Care Day” with a nearby business.
-These events help you showcase your services, build trust, and encourage first-time bookings; all in a relaxed, approachable setting.
+You can also co-host a simple "Summer Self-Care Day" with a nearby business.
+These events help you showcase your services, build trust, and encourage first-time bookings, all in a relaxed, approachable setting.
 Even one small event can lead to new clients, referrals, and a stronger presence in your community.

 Build your reputation as someone who supports the local community.

-Take Care Of Yourself Too
+How Do You Take Care Of Yourself During The Slow Season?

 The massage therapy slow season isn't just a challenge, it's also a gift.
 Every business has natural ebbs and flows, and this quieter time is your chance to rest, reset, and reconnect with yourself.
 Take a break without guilt.
 Catch up on your own self-care, enjoy some time outdoors, or revisit the parts of your business you never have time to think about when you're booked solid.